narengan/cis/caching-tutorial.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Caching and Page Rules tutorial
+# TUTORIAL: Caching and Page Rules

 Page Rules give you the ability to take various actions based on the page's URL, such as creating redirects, fine tuning caching behavior, or enabling and disabling services.